 Our macaroni salad recipe is a much healthier take on the American classic— more veg, less mayo, and less cheese.
 It may not taste as creamy as other versions you may have tried, but it’s still delicious without the fats.
+Plus, it’s the lighter treat you need this National Macaroni Day (July 7).

 What Is Macaroni Salad?